Volkswagen Golf III Cabrio (1994)

 - Check functioning of passenger side electric window; cleaned connector to actuator

-- Check and repair rear electric windows; in progress, hard to reach
+- Check and repair rear electric windows; done!

 - Align wipers correctly; re-aligned motor and wiper linkage